History of Bengal: Nasiri dynasty (1717–1740)

 The dynasty was founded by the first Nawab of Bengal Murshid Quli Khan.
 Its other rulers included Sarfaraz Khan and Shuja-ud-Din Muhammad Khan.

 Afsar dynasty (1740–1757)

 The dynasty was founded by Alivardi Khan.
 His grandson and successor Siraj-ud-daulah was the last independent Nawab of Bengal due to his defeat to British forces at the Battle of Plassey in 1757.
+Najafi dynasty Nawabs continued to rule as semi-independent till 1772 after which British East India Company took complete control of this former Mughal province.

 Nawab Alivardi Khan took the throne after a bloody Battle at Giria, killing Sarfaraz Khan and usurping power.